Most advice on sales call reporting is backward

 How to read these KPIs correctly

-For leaders tightening scorecards, these salesperson KPI examples for field teams are useful as a reference point, but your final list should stay lean enough that a frontline manager can review it in minutes, not hours.
+For leaders tightening scorecards, these salesperson KPI examples for field teams are useful as a reference point, but keep your final list lean enough that a frontline manager can review it in minutes, not hours.

 What top coaching sounds like

-That's real coaching.
-It connects sales call reporting to behavior reps can change.
+That’s real coaching.
+It connects reporting to behavior reps can change.

 Designing a Data Capture Process Reps Won’t Hate